TheMrMilchmann/MJLOptions/README.md

         - When marker options and regular options are chained parsing continues as specified for regular options.
         - When marker options and marker-only options are chained parsing continues as specified for marker-only options.

+    1. **Parsing Options Dynamically**<br>
+        A parameter prefixed with a hyphen-dollar delimiter (`-$`) is interpreted as a dynamic option.
+        All characters following the delimiter until either any whitespace character or an equals character (`=`) are interpreted as token for the option.

+        Iff the token is followed immediately by an equals character the characters following this character are interpreted as value and parsed as specified in _Parsing Option Values_.

     1. **Parsing Option Values**<br>
         Parsing branches depending on the type of the option.